Ayub-AH/GoalGraze/README.md

-🌟 Welcome to GoalGraze: Where goals meet Action!
+🌟 Welcome to GoalGraze: Where dreams meet Action!

 Unleash the power of organization and motivation with GoalGraze, a modern todo and goal tracking app designed to transform your daily routine into a dynamic journey of achievement and growth.